orange-cloudfoundry/cassandra-deployment/README.md

 can provide a larger attack surface to intruders.

+## `scale-vms-and-disks.yml`

+This helps defining different VM type and persistent disk type for all VMs of the Cassandra cluster.

 ## `latest-versions.yml`

 This helps release authors to deploy their latest development release that is